 The following additional requirements for S-57 attribution must be noted:

 The S-57 attribute CATPRA (category of production area) should be converted to the S-101 attribute category of offshore production area, which does not exist in S-57.
-Data Producers must note that there is only a direct correlation to S-101 with CATPRA values 8 (tank farm) and 9 (wind farm), and should therefore evaluate their S-101 converted datasets to ensure that an appropriate value for category of offshore production area, is required.
+Data Producers must note that there is only a direct correlation to S-101 with CATPRA values 8 (tank farm) and 9 (wind farm), and should therefore evaluate their S-101 converted datasets to ensure that an appropriate value for category of offshore production area is populated.

 Individual wind turbines within offshore wind farms encoded in S-57 as LNDMRK objects will be converted to the S-101 feature Wind Turbine (see clause 4.8.15).

 The S-101 attribute category of offshore production area values 2 (wave farm) and 3 (current farm) have been introduced to encode wave and current farms.
 This information is encoded in S-57 on OSPARE using the attribute INFORM (see clause 2.3).
-In order for this information to be converted across to S-101, the text string encoded in INFORM on the OSPARE must be in the format Wave farm or Current farm.
+In order for this information to be converted across to S-101, the text string encoded in INFORM on the OSPARE should be in a standardised format, such as Wave farm or Current farm.

 Offshore tanker loading systems